-Suppose you are copying large number of files to and existing file set, how will you avoid replacing the existing files that are newer than the source files?
+Suppose you are copying a large number of files to an existing file set, how will you avoid replacing the existing files that are newer than the source files?

 This post will help you on how to skip newer versions of files from being replaced when copying them.

 You generally would have heard of skipping older files and copying only the newer ones.

 But using Copywhiz you can even skip newer files (that exist in the destination folder) and keep only the original.

 Enhance your file-copy experience with Copywhiz as it lets you to have more flexibility & more control over the file-copying process.
 Here is how Copywhiz makes file copying a breeze: